nmarley/blu/dev-notes.md

   - [ ] search tags / filenames
   - [ ] tag/untag files
   - [ ] list all tags
+  - [ ] add/edit/remove notes on files, larger bodies of text than tag.
+Should also be searchable.

 - [x] rename crate::block::File to something that does NOT conflict with std::fs::File